sirokode/doca/springboot-restful-webservices/README.md

 ## Test that the application is running
 Go to IP:8080/api/users

-If the site responds( even with no data), it means everything is workign well
+If the site responds( even with no data), it means everything is workign well.

+### Extra
+You could play around with the application by adding data to the database.
+To do so, do a POST request to the users table.
+The application is a RESTful, meaning it exposed not website but an API way to interact with it.
+You could do this via Postman ( an aplplication for interacting with REST APIs) or just do curl POST on the command line:

+`curl -d "firstName=Aplo&lastName=Namgoi&email=aplo@namgoi.ke" -X POST https://IP:8080/api/users`

+The above should create a user, and you can see(get) that user by going  to IP:8080/api/users/1

 ## Shutdown the containers
 Issue the command `docker-compose down`